isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-drano-max-gel-clog-remover-review.markdown

 This Drano Max Gel is a powerful enzymatic
 [drain cleaner](https://pestpolicy.com/thrift-drain-cleaner-review/)
 that will clean most of your tough drain clogs.
 The cleanser is produced by S. C. Johnson & Son  an American company that stands for quality and ethical manufacturing.
 But the Drano Max Gel cleaner was first produced in 1923.
-So, you can guess that it has undergone numerous iterative improvements in safety and quality. Â However, the company also has other products such as Drano snake and Drano Aerosol Plunger.
+So, you can guess that it has undergone numerous iterative improvements in safety and quality.
+However, the company also has other products such as Drano snake and Drano Aerosol Plunger.
 What makes Drano Max Gel unique among all the drain cleaners include-:
 1. Its produced to protect your pipes (both PVC and metal pipes) from corrosive action.
 Also, you can leave it overnight,[working on your clogged drain](https://pestpolicy.com/how-drain-cleaners-work/).
 2. It has quick action time  about 15 to 30 minutes before you flush out the debris using warm water.